 Balancing the water is the last step before enjoying time in a freshly refilled, clean hot tub.

-Where to drain hot tub water?
+Where to drain hot tub water in Canada?

 The first place that probably came to your mind is grass in the yard.
 And yes, you can drain water there but only if the water is balanced.
 Otherwise, it may damage the grass and plants.